openSUSE/GeekoBits/README.md

 ## STL

-There is [stl.tar.xz](https://github.com/openSUSE/GeekoBits/blob/main/stl.tar.xz) containing all pieces.
-Alternatively [plate.stl](https://github.com/openSUSE/GeekoBits/blob/main/plate.stl) file is an export of plate containing all required pieces in [Prusa Slicer](https://flathub.org/apps/com.prusa3d.PrusaSlicer).

-Making stl.tar.xz archive with all used brick stls
+The stl parts are published at https://www.printables.com/model/1098992-opensuse-logo-inspired-chameleon-from-ldraw-blocks

+The archive can be created locally by
 ```
-$ git clone git@github.com:kristov/ldraw2stl.git
+$ zypper in git wget unzip
 $ git clone git@github.com:openSUSE/GeekoBits.git
 $ cd geeko-bits
-# Following will download complete.zip from the ldraw library and match files from the model.ldr
-$ ./fetch_stls.sh
+$ ./make_archive.sh
 ```

 ## 3d printing bricks

-I do not have a usable gcode yet.
-Any contribution is welcome!
+we do not have a directly printable "STL" with all pieces.
-For now import files from [stl.tar.xz](https://github.com/openSUSE/GeekoBits/blob/main/stl.tar.xz ) into e.g. [Prusa Slicer](https://flathub.org/apps/com.prusa3d.PrusaSlicer).
-You'll have to play with supports on individual parts.
+We'll be also happy for publishing your makes at contributing back your changes at [printables.com](https://www.printables.com/model/1098992-opensuse-logo-inspired-chameleon-from-ldraw-blocks).

 ## What to contribute?

 See [our issues](https://github.com/openSUSE/GeekoBits/issues)
-Improvements to model, to make it more aligned with the [geeko mascot](https://github.com/openSUSE/artwork/blob/master/logos/official/geeko-color.svg).
+Improvements to model, to make it more aligned with the [geeko mascot](https://github.com/openSUSE/artwork/blob/master/logos/official/geeko-color.svg) are also welcome.
-Specifically tail and head.

-And the most wanted at the moment is ready-to-print stl (including supports etc) or at least a GCODE.